openstack/ironic/doc/source/admin/drivers/redfish.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-The ``redfish`` hardware type can inspect the bare metal node by querying Redfish BMC.
-This process if quick and reliable compared to the way how the ``inspector`` hardware type works e.g. booting bare metal node into the introspection ramdisk.
+The ``redfish`` hardware type can inspect the bare metal node by querying Redfish compatible BMC.
+This process is quick and reliable compared to the way the ``inspector`` hardware type works i.e. booting bare metal node into the introspection ramdisk.

 .. note::

-   The ``redfish`` inspect interface largely relies on the optional parts of the Redfish specification.
-Not all Redfish-compliant BMCs might serve the required information, in which case bare metal node inspection would fail.
+   The ``redfish`` inspect interface relies on the optional parts of the Redfish specification.
+Not all Redfish-compliant BMCs might serve the required information, in which case bare metal node inspection will fail.

 .. _Redfish: http://redfish.dmtf.org/
 .. _Sushy: https://git.openstack.org/cgit/openstack/sushy